nhejazi/talk_fair-outcomes/README.md

-# Talk: "Fair Through Mediation"
+# Talk: "Fairness Through Mediation"

 > Materials for a reading group presentation given at a meeting of the
 > "[Fairness in Machine Learning"](https://fairmlclass.github.io/) seminar,